mpiannucci/gnome-shell-extended-gestures/README.md

 * Actions are currently limited to things baked into the GNOME shell because this extension is basically sandboxed there.
 So currenlty setting an action like "swipe to go forward or back in the browser" is not currently possible.
 * Pinch gestures are not handled or configured.
 Eventually I want to add in support for all pinching gestures but I have not done so yet.
 See issue #3.
 * Four finger swipe gestures are captured by defualt by GNOME shell so they can not be handled by this extension.
 However, eventually four finger pinches should be able to be handled I believe.
-* It only works with GNOME Wayland 3.24.
-See the releases for a working 3.22 version.
+* It only works with GNOME Wayland 3.26.
+See the releases for a working 3.22 and 3.24 version.
-* It should work any distro that used GNOME Wayland 3.24 and `libinput`.
+* It should work any distro that used GNOME Wayland 3.26 and `libinput`.
 Confirmed working with Arch Linux and Ubuntu GNOME 17.04
 * It *only* handles touchpad gestures, not touchscreen gestures because those are much better supported in GNOME out of the box.

 ## Requirements

-* GNOME 3.24
+* GNOME 3.26
 * Wayland
 * libinput